 Studying languages at A Level is not simply about learning a language.
 We discuss a wide variety of subjects and modern world articles drawn from the news every day.
 Students are kept up to date with what happens now, what matters around the world currently and are encouraged to develop an open mind towards our society.
 We watch, read and analyse films and novels, we study and understand the consequences of key historical events and we look at our future with the development of science and our responsibility in the environment.
 At the end of the course, students will have gained maturity and the ability to think creatively.
 Any career choice values languages as a bilingual person shows adaptability to change, social and communicational skills, approachable characteristics and eloquence.

-EXAM BOARD Edexcel DESIRABLE REQUIREMENTS FOR STUDY An interest in languages but also of different cultures and their place in the world.
+An interest in languages but also of different cultures and their place in the world.
 A good GCSE grade in the preferred language is essential (Grade 6 or above).

 Learning a language gives you the ability to communicate with millions more people worldwide and this is a fantastic skill to have simply when on holiday or even more importantly in the business world.
 Personally, I have really enjoyed the A Level course as we have been given the opportunity to study many thought provoking cultural and political topics in another language and this has not only improved my ability at the language but also my awareness and interest in global affairs.

+MUSIC

-MUSIC In the words of Plato 'Music gives a soul to the universe, wings to the mind, flight to the imagination and life to everything.'
+In the words of Plato, 'Music gives a soul to the universe, wings to the mind, flight to the imagination and life to everything.'
 A Level Music allows students the opportunity to develop a critical understanding of how music is constructed through the study of performance, composition and aural analysis.

 All components of the course demand discipline and dedication and students will be expected to have a good command of their chosen instrument.
-They will develop their understanding of the art of performance through individual lessons with their specialist teacher, attending master classes and playing regularly in recitals.
+They will develop their understanding of the art of performance through individual lessons with their specialist teacher, attending masterclasses and playing regularly in recitals.
 All of this will culminate in a recital which will be held in their final year of study.

-Building upon the GCSE course, students will undertake an in- depth examination of set-works and wider listening from a wide variety of styles.
+Building upon the GCSE course, students will undertake an in-depth examination of set-works and wider listening from a wide variety of styles.
 Topics offered for study include the history of the symphony, music of the early twentieth century, and a choice of jazz, rock and pop, and musical theatre.
 They will look at not only theoretical aspects but also the historical and social context in which these pieces were composed.

-An academically rigorous subject, A Level Music develops a variety of transferable skills including persuasive writing, analysis, logical reasoning, and creative thought, thereby complimenting the study of a wide range of subjects.
+An academically rigorous subject, valued very highly by universities, especially as a foil to STEM subjects (including Medicine, History, and Law).
+A Level Music develops a variety of transferable skills including persuasive writing, analysis, logical reasoning, creative thought, and communication.
+Many students also find the fact that 60% of the Music A Level is coursework-based a real boon come exam season.
 I have always loved performing and this was something I was able to develop throughout this course.
 However, I also had the opportunity to learn how to compose my own music and I have now started to write my own songs.

-EXAM BOARD

 Eduqas

-DESIRABLE REQUIREMENTS FOR STUDY

 A love of Music and at least Grade 5 on your instrument or voice.
-Have either sat Grade 5 Theory or are working towards sitting it in the Lower Sixth year.
+Have either sat Grade 5 Theory or be working towards sitting it in the Lower Sixth year.
 A grade 6 or above at Music GCSE.